 A lower limb orthosis is an external device which is applied or attached to the lower body.
 It improves function by controlling motion and providing support.
-It helps to reduce pain, correcting flexible deformities, and preventing the progression of fixed deformities.

 Some of the lower extremity orthothic devices are listed below: